ocramz/ocramz.github.io/posts/2026-01-16-ergonomics-numerical.markdown

 I already wrote [a post](http://ocramz.github.io/posts/2021-07-18-ad-delcont.html) about this project with explanation and examples, but here I want to highlight how I find the final result quite "ergonomic".

-It's ergonomic to _library authors_ because you can extend it safely and without knowing how its internals work; here `op1` turns a unary operator and its adjoint into a component that can be plugged into bigger AD-enabled functions.
+It's convenient to _library authors_ because you can extend it safely and without knowing how its internals work; here `op1` turns a unary operator and its adjoint into a component that can be plugged into bigger AD-enabled functions.
 The type constraints on the first argument of `op1` are basic numbers.

 ```haskell